zpz/mpservice/docs/mpserver.rst

 .. autoexception:: mpservice.mpserver.ServerBacklogFull

-.. autoexception:: mpservice.mpserver.TimeoutError

 .. autoclass:: mpservice.mpserver.Server

 .. autoclass:: mpservice.mpserver.AsyncServer

-**Reference**: `Service Batching from Scratch, Again <https://zpz.github.io/blog/batched-service-redesign/>`_.
+.. **Reference**: `Service Batching from Scratch, Again <https://zpz.github.io/blog/batched-service-redesign/>`_.
+..
 This article describes roughly version 0.7.2.
 Things have evolved a lot.

 **Answer to the Example challenge**: when we run the script, this is the printout::